ArthurHeitmann/arctic_shift/README.md

 ## Contact & Removal requests

 Removal requests and generic support requests can be submitted [here](https://docs.google.com/forms/d/e/1FAIpQLSfzkmE8Bg6K_xii7aRm66ljzvo2tR59lTsdJ99acW4WX786Vw/viewform?usp=sf_link).
+To check if your data is in the dataset, search for your username [here](https://arctic-shift.photon-reddit.com/search).

 If you have questions, you can DM me on [reddit](https://reddit.com/user/RaiderBDev) or [discord](https://discord.com/users/282513022734565377).
 Alternatively open an issue or pull request.